Restream/reindexer/readme.md

 - `embedded (builtin)` Reindexer is embedded into application as static library, and does not reuqire separate server proccess.
 - `embedded with server (builtinserver)` Reindexer is embedded into application as static library, and start server.
-In this mode other clients can connect to application via cproto or http.
+In this mode other clients can connect to application via cproto, ucproto or http.
-- `standalone` Reindexer run as standalone server, application connects to Reindexer via network
+- `standalone` Reindexer run as standalone server, application connects to Reindexer via network or unix domain sockets.

 ### Installation for server mode